druu/ci-presenter/README.md

 # Using the Presenter on a single object
 ### The plain basics

-With the example above you can start ptinting data in your views like this:
+With the example above you can start printing data in your views like this:

     <p>Key: <?= $presenter->key ?></p>